lati111/laravel_datatables/readme.md

 - `data-item-label`: The column name that has the displayed name for this item, by default equal to the identifier.
 - `data-expand-button`: The button shown when the option list is closed.
 When clicked opens the option list.
 Is required.
 - `data-collapse-button`: The button shown when the option list is open.
 When clicked closes the option list.
 Is required.
+- `data-default-label`: The default string to display when no item is selected.
+Normally `...`.
 - `data-option-cls`: The cls given to any option created by the `generateItem()` method.
 - `data-option-content-cls`: The cls given to any option's content field created by the `generateItem()` method.